Jrbiltmore/ntas/README.md

 Acknowledgments
 Department of Homeland Security for providing the NTAS alert data.
 GitHub Actions for enabling automated workflows.
-If you have any questions or need further assistance, feel free to open an issue or contact me directly
+If you have any questions or need further assistance, feel free to open an issue or contact me directly.